nrt centos (community made poems)

 Remembered From an Earlier Landscape

-in the dirt, razor to my neck, my own path
+in the dirt, razor to my neck, under the sun's

-turns up the naked body of a woman
+dismissive gaze.
+Monday turns up the naked body—

 Bedminster Cento #2